Ukraine war: Odesa region port facilities hit in Russian drone attack

 After withdrawing from the grain deal, Russia threatened to target any vessels heading towards Ukraine's Black Sea ports - de facto imposing a naval blockade.

-Therefore the Danube route has in importance as an alternative.
+Therefore the Danube route has grown in importance as an alternative.

 In July, Russia destroyed grain storage infrastructure in Reni, another major Ukrainian port on the Danube.